bucketco/bucket-javascript-sdk/README.md

 {
-  debug?: false, // enable debug mode to log all info and errors persistUser?: true | false // default value depends on environment, see below under "persisting users" automaticFeedbackPrompting?: false, // enable automatic feedback prompting (see below) feedbackPromptCallback?: undefined, // callback function to be called when feedback promp received from Bucket host?: "https://tracking.bucket.co", // don't change this }
+  debug?: false, // enable debug mode to log all info and errors persistUser?: true | false // default value depends on environment, see below under "persisting users" host?: "https://tracking.bucket.co", // don't change this }
 ```

 ### Qualitative feedback

 Bucket can collect qualitative feedback from your users in the form of a [Customer Satisfaction Score](https://en.wikipedia.org/wiki/Customer_satisfaction) and a comment.
-This feedback can be submitted either manually, through the SDK, or can be prompted automatically by Bucket (if configured at feature level).

 #### Bucket feedback SDK